7 Myths About Autism That Parents Want You to Know

 6. My child should be able to pick up social skills easily.

-It might look like my child doesn’t want to play with other kids at recess, but it may be he/she just doesn’t know how to initiate a conversation or join in play in ways that are understandable to others.
-Most children with autism desire to have friendships but they need help developing the social skills necessary for interacting with their peers.
+It might look like my child doesn’t want to play with other kids at recess, but it maybe he/she just doesn’t know how to initiate a conversation or join in play in ways that are understandable to others.
+Most children with autism desire to have friendships but they need help to develop the social skills necessary for interacting with their peers.
 Children with autism find it extremely difficult to interact with their peers.
 They have trouble reading body language and understanding social cues from others.
 Promoting positive interactions with peers is important for his/her development.

 Teach my child how to play with others, and encourage other children to invite him/her into their activities.
 My child might long to be included but just doesn’t know how to get started.
 Model appropriate ways for him/her to join peers.
 Provide structure and support in social interactions.
 Developing social skills will help with language and cognitive development as well.